dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 - https://en.wikipedia.org/wiki/Uniformitarianism & the ablation of
   causality

+- math ideas
+  - "K curve" for estimating speciation

 - social physics &#x8855; demographic stratification of children by age through childhood and adolescence.
   -

+### Intro(?)

+- over the course of thousands of years, elites (needed to understand) social physics and statistics to rule/manage people. modern man presumes mathematic insights from chemistry, thermodynamics and (...?) certainly must have eluded our ancestors.
+  - over the past two centuries, technology has tucked away the former complexities of:
+    - agrarian life
+    - (life w/o communication)

+  - so we don't understand the problems our minds addressed in those eras, without any efficient communication methods.
+    - before the renaissance, Western technology had not hit a critical mass required to facilitate rapid technological advancement
+    - prior to industrialization, the means of production were bounded by the economies of scale associated to labor in particular.
+      - anything and everything produced required many manhours
+    - almost any skill/occupation/activity involved inefficient
+      communication/logistic processes, where usage/anticipation of
+      time was as (paramount) as redundancy and mitigation of unknowns/externalities.
+      - these people couldn't buy butter at the grocery store

+- semioteleologically, through engagement in cultural activities requiring more flexible, rigorous, & total utilization of the wider population's cognitive skills, this means people would begin to intuitively reapply patterns/ideas from trades & skills to other areas
+  - since they engaged in these trades/skills in fundamentally different ways (.. contrast with modern work)
+    - they would develop intuitionalized means of understanding individual or recurring phenomena in various skills/crafts
+      - over the course of someone's life they would developxs an individualized construction of knowledge, without need for scientific method or proof. they might never understand precisely *how* phenomena correlated to one another as they did, but they would try to understand *why*
+      - in the process of doing so, the would develop intui
+      - also esotericized means of...

+- as for these esotericized methods of passing down information,
+  - the true intended insight imparted by (rituals) would be occasionally lost, recovered or arbitrarily mutated.
+    - if this period of (ambiguous meaning) for some ritual/insight became protracted
+  - events incredibly disruptive to the preservation of culture were more common and more total.

+- one of the most important crafts has always been management and leadership. for the ruling class to manage their affairs and appear as though they might have God-like wisdom, they needed to use statistics and math.
+  - this knowledge, the actual extent of which is impossible to know, would be masked by constant inundation: intentional disinformation, superstitional misinformation, etc
+  - it would almost certainly avoid being recorded on stone & metalwork.
+  - other profoundly useful insights from which one develops understandings of mathematic concepts from physics, chemistry, (and others) -- is social physics
+    - however, they would only form intuitions about these phenomena, the form of which would be:
+      - reasoned about through visual images and metaphor to perceived phenomena (especially from work, agriculture, music (harmonics), etc)
+      - where these images/myths would be preserved symbolically through myth

+- natural signs/phenomena are some of the most powerful means of developing an understanding of
+  - even to someone devoid of writing, the natural world itself is full of information about nature. if you truly know natural phenomena, you need only look around and you see physics, math, biology, chemistry, etc everywhere
+  - but it appears in a totally different manner
+    - the gradient manifests itself everywhere in the natural world. everywhere. you don't need to know what it is to understand how the essence of the phenomenon of gradual change over space and through matter is incredibly relevant
+    - fluid dynamics also manifests itself everywhere. look at the ripples on the surface of a creek with fairly stable fluid flow patterns
+      - in order to model these patterns, you need 3D FFT(?) along with differential equations that preserve the regional/global volume flux (L/s) and variance in flux (L/s^2) over time, while accounting for subtle fluid dynamics forces
+  - in medicine, the gradient and fluid flow in the body are incredibly important for understanding local changes to the body
+    - ancient people couldn't quantify or measure much of anything and were cursed by superstition
+    - (discuss Ayurvedic and Chinese medicine)

+- {where? intro?} emphasize that the only way to predict social behavior in todays world is by proactively driving patterns of behavior
+  - so, everything is hopelessly incomputable and can't be modeled. in spite of that, proactive tactics can make social networks more predictable.
+    - but because of adversarial dynamics driven by game theory, influential groups struggle to signal over networks to proactively drive behavior and can cause the system to become unpredictable in ways that can't be predicted...

 ## [Postulates of Sociophysical Systems](#postulates-of-sociophysical-systems)